 “I could feel every strand of every tendon in my knees and achilles straining against the effort.”

 “Fuck right off!
 24%, are you kidding me?
 How the hell is this road getting steeper!?
 What kind of sadist thought this was a good idea?”
 My poor achilles are screaming for mercy and the baking heat is doing nothing for my mood.
 Cadence drops down into the 50s, which is deep into the danger zone for knee trouble and exactly what I’ve been trying to avoid.
 The smart move was to get off and walk.
 An idiot, on the other hand, would be naively thinking how all the other hardcore riders, that he’s pretending to be one of, would be sucking it up, stiffening the upper lip and grinding on up this cliff.
 I could feel every strand of every tendon in my knees and achilles straining against the effort.
+In my head (hopefully) I hear the constant ping of guitar strings snapping.
 I snuck a few minutes shelter in the skinniest of midday shadows cast by an old house in the village of Breien and then continued at 50rpm, making permanent enemies of my achilles.

 “You know it’s steep when you think of the 15% sections as a chance to recover.”

 You know it’s steep when you think of the 15% sections as a chance to recover.
 When I plotted this route from the comfort of my desk I had at least spotted a scary gradient a little higher up, near the summit of the climb.
 I don’t remember what it was but it was steep enough for me to plan a shallower bail-out option in case of emergency.
 Of course, if I’d known there’d be long sections of anything close to 20-24% I’d have avoided the area altogether.
 Even the bail-out option started with 600m at an average 18%!
 I emerge onto a narrow plateau at a T-junction with a tiny row of old houses.
-My route goes left, climbing higher still and taking a long loop in the ‘wrong’ direction to pick up my main route.
-The map shows a trail that shortcuts a few kilometres with a 200m hike.
-The trail doesn’t exist but I waste a few minutes doing loops to double- and triple-check that.
+The map shows a trail that shortcuts a few kilometres with a steep 200m hike.
+The trail doesn’t actually exist but I waste a few minutes doing loops to double- and triple-check that.
 There’s no way to avoid more climbing so I go back and pick up my route for one last kick in the balls.
 The final ramp up to the main road is a ridiculous 36% gradient.
 “I get it!
 I get it!
 I’ll plan my route better next time.”

 I was finally in the sanctuary of a 6% climb.
 It felt like a descent.
 It afforded me a chance to gather myself together and assess the damage.
 My knees and ankles were very angry and my core was frying in the midday Italian sun.
 A cafe at Tiers was like an oasis in the desert.
 I ordered a pizza and while that was cooking I smashed two ice creams, two pints of ice cold Coke and, mostly for the anecdote, a swig of olive oil.
 I popped the shoes off and gave the achilles a long stretch.
 This was getting serious.
 As I ate the pizza I flicked through Twitter and saw another batch of scratch notices, many of which cited achilles problems.
 For the first time I confronted the idea that I may not finish this race.
 There was no way I’d quit but if my body forced me out there’s no amount of stubbornness nor pride that can overcome that.